spring-projects/spring-integration-aws/README.md

 			body-expression="payload.toUpperCase()"/>
 ````

+Starting with _version 2.0_, the `SnsMessageHandler` can be configured with the `HeaderMapper` to map message headers to the SNS message attributes.
+See `SnsHeaderMapper` implementation for more information and also consult with [[Amazon SNS Message Attributes]][] about value types and restrictions.

 ## Metadata Store for Amazon DynamoDB

 The `DynamoDbMetaDataStore`, a `ConcurrentMetadataStore` implementation, is provided to keep the metadata for Spring Integration components in the distributed Amazon DynamoDB store.